openrails/openrails/Source/Documentation/Manual/physics.rst

   is reduced at lower speeds and increased at higher speeds, sets the maximum cylinder pressure demanded when at slower speeds (defaults to 0, disabling two stage braking).
   For high speed, use ``ORTSMaxTripleValveCylinderPressure`` to set the pressure limit.
+- ``Wagon(ORTSTwoStageRelayValveRatio`` -- Alternatey, sets a relay valve ratio to be used by the two stage system at low speeds.
+At high speed, the relay valve uses the ratio set by ``ORTSBrakeRelayValveRatio``.
 - ``Wagon(ORTSTwoStageIncreasingSpeed`` -- The speed at which the two stage braking system changes from low pressure to high pressure during acceleration.
 - ``Wagon(ORTSTwoStageDecreasingSpeed`` -- The speed at which the two stage braking